 When a couple is having trouble conceiving, the first step in the evaluation should be a comprehensive semen analysis.
 In 60% of all couples experiencing infertility, a male factor is involved (40% primarily male and 20% combined male/female.)
 The comprehensive semen analysis is a noninvasive test, that yields an amazing amount of information when correctly performed.

 85% of couples will conceive within a year of having regular intercourse without using contraception.
-This means the man is ejaculating in his partner’s vagina, not avoiding the right time of the month (but not necessarily timing it precisely with ovulation prediction kits etc.) Using the withdrawal method, i.e. ejaculating outside, is counted as contraception, though it does have a high failure rate when being used as a contraceptive technique.
+This means the man is ejaculating in his partner’s vagina and not avoiding the right time of the month, (but not necessarily timing it precisely with ovulation prediction kits either.)
+Using the withdrawal method, i.e. ejaculating outside, is counted as contraception, though it does have a high failure rate when being used as a contraceptive technique.

-From the time that sperm start dividing, until they are ejaculated, takes about 90 days.
-Sperm are made continuously, like on an an assembly line, but the sperm you are ejaculating today, started along the line three months ago.
+Sperm are made continuously, like on an an assembly line and the sperm you are ejaculating today started along the line three months ago.
 The analogy we often use for our patients is that of a cookie factory.
-The cookies (sperm) are made on an assembly line, and then placed into the holding area (the ducts and glands that line your reproductive tract).
-How often the depot is emptied (ejaculate) does not affect the production line.
-If you empty the depot more often you will have fewer cookies, but they are fresher.
+The cookies (sperm) are made on an assembly line and then placed into a holding area (the ducts and glands that line your reproductive tract).
+How often the holding area is emptied (ejaculate) does not affect the production line.
+If you empty the holding area more often you will have fewer cookies, but they are fresher.
 If you empty it less often, you will have more cookies, but they are less fresh.
-(However, men are not loading docks, and we don’t always empty out our depots when we ejaculate.)
+(However, men are not assembly lines, and we don’t always empty out our holding areas when we ejaculate.)

 Why is production time important?

 This three month production has two significant implications.

 The first, is that anything you do, affects the sperm for the next three months at least.
 This includes good things, as well as bad (smoking, drugs, hot baths or saunas).